Space 2 Talk – support groups for parents & carers

 We meet in a separate room, this is directly opposite the main entrance.
 Come in and get settled – we will order you a drink.

-St Stephen’s Church, 37 Waterloo Road, Tonbridge, TN9 2SW, on road parking available after 10:30
+St Stephen’s Church, 35 Waterloo Rd, Tonbridge, TN9 2SW

-Our new parent support group is specifically for neurodivergent parents and carers, to talk about the challenges of parenting, meeting their own needs and to make connections with other people.
+Our parent support group is specifically for neurodivergent parents and carers, to talk about the challenges of parenting, meeting their own needs and to make connections with other people.
 You do not need to have a diagnosis, you are welcome to join if you are just starting to explore the idea of being neurodivergent yourself.
+This is an adult only group.

 Peer Support Groups